The next Qatar? Five Australian human rights issues that could face global scrutiny next year

 1. Exploitation of migrant workers

-Just as came under international scrutiny in Qatar - allegations it says were improved with labour reforms - there are “serious questions” around the “severe labour exploitation” of some migrant workers in Australia, Professor Nolan said.
+Just as came under international scrutiny in Qatar - with labour reforms - there are “serious questions” around the “severe labour exploitation” of some migrant workers in Australia, Professor Nolan said.

 In March last year, a report claimed some migrant workers on Australian farms were being